omerfarukeker/Sudoku-Solver/README.md

 _(*)Strategies are not complete yet, new ones will be added one by one once completed._

-User enters the board in 81 digit string format where 0s represents empty cells in the board:
+User enters the board in 81 digit string format where zeros represents empty cells in the board:
 ``` python
 grid = "000000700000001080300020004090002060005000800080700050200070003060500000003000000"
 ```